 Children receive intensive instruction in language, self-care, social skills, academics and decision making.

 Quest Swims is the newest development being introduced within the Quest Kids Therapy suite of programs.
-Funded by the Universal Orlando Foundation, Quest Swims is a free, one-of-a-kind program in the Orlando area that stresses aquatic safety for individuals with developmental disabilities.
+Supported by Autism Speaks and USA Swimming, Quest Swims is a one-of-a-kind program in the Orlando area that stresses aquatic safety for individuals with developmental disabilities.
 There continues to be a growing concern among parents and guardians for support services in the areas of physical fitness and water safety to address opportunities around safety and obesity related to children with developmental disabilities.
 Quest Swims will: provide one-on-one training between your child and a certified instructor, decrease fear and aversion of water, increase understanding that water can be dangerous, and provide fun approaches to water and swimming that align with the fascination children have with water.

 For more program information, contact 407.218.4340 or send an email below.